 The Queen’s Awards for Enterprise are the most prestigious awards for UK businesses and is a globally recognised royal seal of approval.
 The ‘Innovation’ category recognises outstanding businesses who have demonstrated commercially successful, innovative products or services, with only 48 winners in this category last year.

-For almost 20 years OneFile has pioneered EdTech, becoming the UK’s leading end-to-end education software provider, supporting over 1.2 million people across more than 750 organisations – from construction and logistics to public sector and leisure - to learn for their future.
+For almost 20 years OneFile has pioneered EdTech, becoming the UK’s leading end-to-end education software provider, supporting over 1.7 million people across more than 700 organisations – from construction and logistics to public sector and leisure - to learn for their future.
 We prioritise the experiences of our customers above all else, investing in award-winning support teams as well as designing a learning platform that's efficient, engaging and works with all apprenticeships, training and vocational qualifications.
 Based in Manchester, OneFile employs 85 people across a range of disciplines.
-Winners of the Queens Award for Innovation and holders of the Customer Service Excellence award since 2016, the Customer Support Team sits at the heart of OneFile.
+Twice winners of the Queens Award for Innovation and holders of the Customer Service Excellence award since 2016, the Customer Support Team sits at the heart of OneFile.

 When you partner with OneFile you become part of a movement to shape the future of learning.
 We're so much more than software.